za3k/text-multiedit/README.md

 	[ ] Up/down should remember the "imaginary" column off the right end the cursor is on until the user types or presses left/right
     [ ] Cut goes before the cursor--if this is off the top of the screen, should the screen scroll? check nano behavior [x] Truncate very long display names
+    [ ] If the server fails to save, it should report an error that the client can display [ ] The server should auto-save the document when the last client leaves (and possibly more often) [ ] Flicker while resizing terminal -- get rid of clearscreen, and instead draw the full width of every line inside viewport
+        (requires ColorString to do easily)
+[ ] Refactor: Detect the terminal size using ioctl instead of exec.
+Requires C, punt this (see: https://github.com/cryptosense/terminal_size/blob/master/src/terminal_size_stubs.c)
 [ ] Scan the code and fix every place an exception can possibly be throwing, removing them one at a time [ ] Upload the finished binary to tilde as /bin/text
 [ ] Test multi-user editing